aksarv/PythonProjects/Python-Projects/GeometryDashv1/README.md

 Geometry Dash in Python from scratch, this is a v1 and more features will be added soon.
+It has 3 levels and a level editor.
+You can also save and load local levels.

 Upcoming features in v2:
 - add deleting option